 Consider that mega-mergers and acquisitions in recent years have created payment behemoths that often put shareholders above customers.
 If any of your providers have recently merged to become a giant entity, your customers may be in for a bumpy ride.
 In order to keep Wall Street happy, rates tend to rise and customer service tends to get consolidated or outsourced.
 Neither scenario delivers a positive experience to your customers.

 With an agnostic payment model, each gateway and processor integration has its own nuances.
-Software companies are forced to dedicate unnecessary time to manage the various certifications, some of which are more prone to have failing points.
-This creates added overhead and expense for the software company to build and maintain the payment infrastructure while supporting multiple gateway and processor requirements.
+This creates added expense for you to build and maintain the payment infrastructure while supporting multiple gateway and processor requirements.

 Partnering with the right payment company can help you harness the power of payments and put you on the path to greater revenue growth, customer satisfaction, and expense control.